 An important point here is the choice of the pretext task.
 This task must make sense such that solving it must be in some way useful to the downstream task.
 In other words, the pretext task should force the model to encode the data to a meaningful representation that can be re-used for fine-tuning later.
 For example, a language model trained in a self-supervised way needs to learn about meaning and grammar to effectively predict the next word.
 This linguistic knowledge can be re-used in a downstream task like predicting the sentiment of a text.

-Robust performance on small data
+Improve performance on small datasets

 While we still need some domain-specific labeled data for the second fine-tuning step, pre-training first in a self-supervised way has been shown to immensely improve the performance on the downstream task, even when very few labeled data is available for fine-tuning.
 For example, the ULMFiT paper showed that it is possible to reach great performance for text classification with only 100 labeled examples.
 More recently, a new paper from DeepMind outperformed the original AlexNet performance on ImageNet with only 13 labeled examples per class.